 Midtown Parks was established in 2019.
 The initial formation costs were funded by donations from the Midtown Farmers Market and Capitol Area Development Authority (CADA).
 Ongoing operations continue to be funded by privately directed funds, community contributions, grants and sponsorships, and by the City of Sacramento.
-Additionally, Midtown Parks hosts an annual fundraiser, the Midtown Mini.
-This tongue-in-cheek miniature golf tournament is spread throughout bars and restaurants in Midtown, and each location has a uniquely themed golf hole.
+Additionally, Midtown Parks hosts an annual fundraiser, the Midtown Mini and Midtown Love.
+This event features a miniature golf tournament in Midtown's vibrant Lavender Heights, followed by a celebration of Midtown's nightlife at Faces Nightclub.